GrammaTech/grammatech.github.io/ra/application-security-and-reverse-engineering.md

 * Jupyter Notebooks support semiautomated processes, bringing data science workflows to Reverse Engineering.
 * Binary and source rewriting, virtual machine introspection, and dynamic instrumentation allow runtime monitoring of programs.

-## Diagram

-* TODO; see the REAFFIRM pipeline diagram from the datasheet at GT Business Development - Documents\Research Datasheets & Quad Charts\REAFFIRM

-## Links to major projects/contracts

-* TODO; REAFFIRM, ARCOS, ConSec, one of the autonomic contracts (ARTCAT or AVAMP)